renakdup/simple-dic/README.md

 # Simple DI Container for WordPress
-Simple DI Container for WordPress with auto-wiring allows you easily use it in your plugins and themes.
+Simple DI Container with auto-wiring allows you to easily use it in your WordPress plugins and themes.

 ## Why choose Simple DI Container?
-1. Easy to integrate into your project, just copy 1 file.
+1. Easy to integrate into your WordPress project, just copy 1 file.
-2. Simple DI Conteiner hasn't any dependencies on other scripts or libraries.
+2. Simple DI Container hasn't any dependencies on other scripts or libraries.
-3. Supports Autowiring.
+3. Supports auto-wiring.
-4. Allow you following the best practices while development.
+4. Allow you following the best practices for developing your code.
-5. Almost PSR7 compatible.
-Just need to rename
+5. PSR7 support can be activated (read more about below).

 ## How to integrate it in a project?
 1. Just copy the file `./src/ServiceContainer.php` to your plugin directory or theme.